Our goal is to share information and products that are truly helpful to renters.

 The lowdown on rent-to-own washer and dryer services

 When you rent-to-own, you agree to pay a monthly “rent” (or installments) to the store for a predetermined amount of time.
-But unlike normal rent, part of your payment actually goes toward the ownership of the appliance.
+And like name suggests, your rent payments can eventually be used to buy the appliance.

 In many ways, it’s more like making car payments part of every payment goes to paying off the initial cost and part of the payment goes to paying interest.
 At the end of your term (usually one to two years), you completely own the washer and dryer.